synexcoder01/synex_cubing_tools/README.md

 ## What does it require?

 Python 3.10+

 You can download it from: https://www.python.org/

 ## We'd love to hear your feedback and suggestions!

-Google fors: work in progress...
+Google forms: work in progress...

 ## FAQ